 |Equipment – carriage inwards||2,500|

-Again, for the sake of clarity, carriage inwards is shown as a separate line item.
+Again, for the sake of clarity, we show carriage inwards as a separate line item.
 It should be noted that since the carriage inwards cost has been posted to the asset account, it will be depreciated at the same rate as the asset itself and treated as part of the depreciation expense in the income statement of the business.

 Carriage inwards might also be incurred on items not held as an asset of the business such as for example stationery and sundry supplies, or might be of such a minor amount as to make it not worth including it in the cost of the asset.
 In such instances, the cost of carriage inwards is treated as an expense and included in the income statement in the period incurred.